uddesson/todo-list-js/README.md

 # Todo

-Learning experience in JavaScript.
+A simple web application for keeping track of stuff you need to do.

 ### Built With

 * SASS

-Emma Uddesson
+- Emma Uddesson